 You will likely need a minimum credit score of 660 for a $50,000 personal loan.
 Most lenders that offer personal loans of $50,000 or more require fair credit or better for approval, along with enough income to afford the monthly payments.
 Other common loan requirements include being at least 18 years old; being a U.S. citizen, permanent resident or visa holder; and having a valid bank account.

-Yes, you can get a personal loan with a 600 credit score.
+Yes, you can get a personal loan with a 600 credit score, though your options will be limited compared to someone with a good credit score.
 The best personal loans for a 600 credit score are from Avant, LendingPoint and NetCredit, as they offer the most competitive APRs and fees.
-Furthermore, the best way to see what loans you're likely to get with a 600 credit score is to ... read full answercheck for pre-qualification.
+Furthermore, the best way to see what loans you're likely to get with a 600 credit score is to check for pre-qualification.

 Yes, it may be possible to get a debt consolidation loan with a 600 credit score.
 You’ll also need to meet the other requirements to get a debt consolidation loan, like being at least 18 years old, having enough income to afford the loan and having a bank account.

 The best debt consolidation loans for a 600 credit score are from Upstart because the company does not have a credit score requirement, loan amounts...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.